J0llyMan/Defensive-Security/Cyber-Defense-Frameworks/Frameworks/README.md

 ├── MITRE-Framework.md

-└── screenshots/ # optional diagrams or visuals for each framework
+└── screenshots/ diagrams or visuals for each framework